calvinchengyx/dphil_thesis/README.md

     * practice python coding skills, and use python to do data analysis instead of R, plz write reproducible with structural organization of codes, comments and datasets
     * practice more computational writing skills, and write a paper for PNAS
 * Q3.
 Execution Plan in Dec 2023
-    * literature review revision - redo the research questions, _Dec 4-5_
+    * literature review revision - rewrite intro, lr and research questions, _Dec 4-5_
     * data collection - how to best filtering target tweets, _Dec 6-12_
     * clustering - how to best clustering tweet strains or conspiracy claims - make sure the study unit (Dec 19-25)
     * survival analysis - this is your statistical lession for this project.
 (Dec 26-31)